DATAGerry/DATAGerry/docs/source/admin_guide/framework.rst

 external systems with Exportd.
 By default, all new created Objects in DATAGERRY are active.
 You can set an Object to inactive by hitting the small switch on the Object view page.

-If you want to see inactive Objects in the WebUI, ckick on the switch under the navigation bar.
+If you want to see inactive Objects in the WebUI, click on the switch under the navigation bar.

 .. image:: img/objects_active_switch.png
     :width: 200